 Pour the Chocolate Espresso Banana Bread batter into the greased loaf pan and top with the reserved handful of chocolate chips then 2 thin slices of banana.
 Bake at 350°F for 45-55 minutes or until a toothpick comes out clean or only with a few crumbs.

-Once the bread is out of the oven you have the option to sprinkle 1 tsp of granulated sugar on top of the 2 banana slices then brulee them with a kitchen torch.
+Once the bread is out of the oven you have the option to sprinkle 1 teaspoon of granulated sugar on top of the 2 banana slices then brulee them with a kitchen torch.
 This causes the sugar to melt and essentially burn on top of the bananas to make a crispy sugar crust that is delicious.

 Let bread cool for 20 minutes, remove it from the pan and let it cool the rest of the way to room temp.
 Slice, serve and enjoy!